-N.B.
-You can check the Impact Factor for Taylor & Francis or Routledge journals on Taylor & Francis Online by going to a journal’s home page, and then check that journal’s most read articles from the ‘Explore’ tabs towards the bottom of the page.
-Simply click into any of these articles and go to the metrics tab to view that article’s Altmetric data.
+You can check the Impact Factor for Taylor & Francis or Routledge journals on Taylor & Francis Online by going to a journal’s home page, where this will be listed next to the journal's cover at the top of the page.
+If you want to check any individual article's metrics go to the metrics tab to view that article’s Altmetric data.

 Guidance & support

 Get an overview of the most common research metrics, what they are, and how they’re calculated in this downloadable guide.